csteach/csteach.github.io/coursework.md

 	* group report must clearly define each student's work and contributions, where applicable
 	  * no attribution, no mark

-*NB: this coursework overview will be updated throughout the semester to reflect section requirements and specific goals.*

 #### Grading

 Grades will be issued for appropriate weekly or section tasks, where applicable, and for each of the core assessments listed above.